B-Salinas/B-Salinas/README.md

 Currently learning Ruby, Solidity, and Ethereum.
 I like math, 3D-art, and minimalism.
 And some of my favorite skills include JavaScript, Python, SQL/PostgreSQL, React with Chakra-UI, Postman, Figma, Notion, and Markdown.

 <p>
 And in my free time, I can be found outside walking or reading ––– I'm currently reading "The 7 Habits of Highly Effective People" by Stephen R. Covey.
-I'm a proud member of the Hispanic & Queer community 🇲🇽 🇺🇸 🏳️‍🌈
 </p>

 ***